TomWagg/coding-with-em/docs/pages/problems/mutations.rst

 Part 2: Classify the mutations
 ------------------------------

 Now the real question is: what effect do those mutations have on the resulting protein?
-To answer this, implement ``classify_mutations(reference, mutated)`` which takes in two nucleotide sequences (strings) and returns a list of tuples, where each tuple contains the index of the mutation and its classification ("silent", "missense", or "nonsense").
+To answer this, implement ``classify_point_mutations(reference, mutated)`` which takes in two nucleotide sequences (strings) and returns a list of tuples, where each tuple contains the index of the mutation and its classification ("silent", "missense", or "nonsense").

 You can use the genetic code table from the previous problem to determine the amino acids produced by each codon.